MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reduced-motion-simulation.md

 <!-- ====================================================================== -->
 ## See also

-*  [Verify that the page is usable with UI animation turned off](./test-reduced-ui-motion.md) - A walkthrough using a demo page, with explanations.
+*  [Verify that the page is usable with UI animation turned off](./test-reduced-ui-motion.md) - A walkthrough using a demo page.